andrewjthomsen/Cosmo-Chat/README.md

 # chat-app-socket.io

 ## Description
-Welcome to Orange Wire Chat App!
-This chatroom application is a user friendly Socket IO powered chat app, written with Node.JS.
-User's can chat with each other in real time thanks to the Socket Io library and is parent appproved because of it's filter on foul language.
-This chat app is user friendly for all ages!
+Cosmo Chat is a Socket.io powered chat room application that allows users to chat in real-time.

 ## Libraries Used
 - Socket.io,